 About the project

-The existing onsite wastewater systems in Forrest are currently exceeding capacity and struggle to cope with peak periods, school holidays and large events.
+The Forrest township relies on privately-owned septic systems, which are currently exceeding capacity and struggle to cope with peak periods, school holidays and large events.

 The main issues include frequent episodes of unpleasant odours, which are prominent during peak periods, and untreated wastewater leaking onto public and private properties.